+Participation Policy 19

+Commencement.
+20

+Eligibility to Participate in the May Commencement Ceremony: March 31st Deadline 20

+Late Petitions to Participate

+Degree and Certificate Conferrals

+Mid-Term Graduate Policy 20

+Change of Student Name, Address, SSN, or DOB Change Policy 21

-Transcript and Competency Statement Policy 19
+Transcript and Competency Statement Policy

-Academic Support Services 20
+Academic Support Services

+Additional Online Student Services

-Academic Honesty Policy 20
+Standards of Academic Honesty 23

-Copyright Policy 21
+Copyright Policy

+Please visit the SNHU website to review this policy.
+Click here to read more

+Copyright Guidelines

-Tuition, Financial Aid, and Registrar Assistance 21
+Tuition, Financial Aid, and Registrar Assistance

+Financial Aid

-Financial Aid 21
+Financial Aid Enrolled Status Criteria

-Tuition and Billing 22
+Tuition and Billing

 Payment

-Payment Options 22
+Payment Options

 Payment Plan

 Title IV Federal Financial Aid

 Third Party Billing

 Employee Reimbursement

 Deferred Tuition Plan

-Financial Credit Policy
+Financial Credit Policy 26

-Other Information
+Other Information 26

-Standards for Federal Financial Aid Satisfactory Academic Progress (SAP)
+Standards for Federal Financial Aid Satisfactory Academic Progress (SAP) 26

+Registration 27

+Enrollment Status

+Term Structure 27

+Creating Your Academic Plan 27

+Adding Competencies (Goals) to Your Academic PlanPlan 27

+Swapping Competencies (Goals) from your Academic PlanPlan 27

+Prerequisites 28

-Attempted Competencies
+Attempted Competencies 28

-Enforcement
+Enforcement 29

-SAP Warning
+SAP Warning 2 9

-SAP Suspension
+SAP Suspension 2 9

-Financial Aid SAP Appeal:
+Financial Aid SAP Appeal: 29

-Withdrawal Policy:
+Withdrawal Policy: 30

-Trial Period of Enrollment:
+Trial Period of Enrollment: 30

-Student Initiated Withdrawal - (Official Withdrawal)
+Student Initiated Withdrawal - (Official Withdrawal) 30

-Administrative Withdrawal - (Unofficial Withdrawal)
+Administrative Withdrawal - (Unofficial Withdrawal) 31

-Readmission Policy 27
+Readmission Policy 32

-Grace Period Scholarship 27
+Grace Period Scholarship 32

-Leave of Absence Policy 28
+Leave of Absence Policy

-Change of Start Date Policy 29
+Change of Start Date Policy

-CFA Academic Year 30
+CFA Academic Year

-CFA Academic Holidays 30
+CFA Academic Holidays 35

-Official Transcripts 30

-Transfer Credit Policy 30
+Transfer Credit Policy

+Official Transcripts 37

-Transfer of Goals Between BA Degrees 30
+Transfer of Goals Between BA Degrees 37

-Transfer in of Credits Earned at Other Educational Institutions 30
+Transfer in of Credits Earned at Other Educational Institutions 38

 Transfer out of Competencies Mastered or Credit Equivalencies to Other Educational

-Institutions 31
+Institutions 38

-Certificate in Healthcare Management Fundamentals 32
+Certificate in Healthcare Management Fundamentals 39

-AA in General Studies, concentration in Business
+AA in General Studies, concentration in Business 41

-AA in Healthcare Management 36
+AA in Healthcare Management 43

-BA in Communications 39
+BA in Communications 46

-BA in Healthcare Management 42
+BA in Healthcare Management 50

-BA in Management 44
+BA in Management

-University Statement of Student Rights 47
+University Statement of Student Rights

-Right to Procedural Fairness 47
+Right to Procedural Fairness 56

-Student Academic Complaint Policy 47
+Student Academic Complaint Policy 56

-Student Evaluation Appeal Policy 48
+Student Evaluation Appeal Policy

-Privacy of Student Records 48
+Privacy of Student Records

-Notification of Rights under FERPA 48
+Notification of Rights under FERPA

-Directory Information at SNHU 49
+Directory Information at SNHU

-Nondiscrimination 50
+Nondiscrimination/Equal Opportunity 59

+Disability Access Statement 5 9

-Computers and Technology 50
+Computers and Technology

-Online Etiquette 51
+Online Etiquette

-Southern New Hampshire University Network Acceptable Use Policy 51
+Southern New Hampshire University Network Acceptable Use Policy 60

-Voluntary Disclosure of Disability 52
+Institutional Review Board 61

+Disciplinary Suspension 61

+Disciplinary Dismissal 62

+CfA Glossary 62

-Disclaimer 52
+Disclaimer 6 3

-Appendix A 53
+Appendix A

-Authorization for Disclosure of Non-Directory Information Form 53
+Authorization for Disclosure of Non-Directory Information FormForm 64

 FERPA Waiver

-Appendix B 55
+Appendix B 66

-Authorization to Prevent or Resume Disclosure of Directory Information Form 55
+Authorization to Prevent or Resume Disclosure of Directory Information Form 66

+Purpose of a University Catalog

+The purpose of a university catalog is to be of use to present or potential students and family members, to serve as a historical document and to let others know the nature and scope of programs available, as well as university policies.
+Every effort has been made to ensure accuracy at the time of publication.

+The online catalog contains the most current information.
+Sections of the online catalog may be printed as needed.
+Archived versions of catalogs (PDF format) are also available.
+Students have the responsibility to become familiar with catalog content as they pursue their educational goals.
+The students, administration, faculty and staff have the mutual responsibility of bringing the words to life by making the learning experiences as pleasant and productive as possible.
+The catalog should be used as a guide in conjunction with the student's program evaluation and academic advisor in ensuring that the necessary requirements are met for graduation.

+The university reserves the right to change any part of the catalog and to make any changes retroactive for students currently enrolled.